St4NNi/jam-rs/docs/SENSITIVITY.md

   --primary-scale 200 \
   --rescue-scale 500
 ```

+Use `--primary-scale 100 --rescue-scale 200` when one archive must also support
+`sensitive`; those denser nested levels can serve the sparser profiles.

 The archive command always creates the fixed k=31 primary section and creates
 k=21 rescue data unless `--no-rescue` is supplied.
 An archive built without